rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 **Result:** Not Applicable

 **Remediation:**
-By default, K3s implements it's own logic for certificate generation and rotation.
+By default, K3s implements its own logic for certificate generation and rotation.

 #### 4.2.12
 Ensure that the `RotateKubeletServerCertificate` argument is set to `true` (Scored)
 <details>
 <summary>Rationale</summary>
 `RotateKubeletServerCertificate` causes the kubelet to both request a serving certificate after bootstrapping its client credentials and rotate the certificate as its existing credentials expire.
-This automated periodic rotation ensures that the there are no downtimes due to expired certificates and thus addressing availability in the CIA security triad.
+This automated periodic rotation ensures that there are no downtimes due to expired certificates and thus addressing availability in the CIA security triad.

 Note: This recommendation only applies if you let kubelets get their certificates from the API server.
 In case your kubelet certificates come from an outside authority/tool (e.g. Vault) then you need to take care of rotation yourself.
 </details>